bottlenoselabs/SDL-cs/README.md

 # SDL-cs

-Automatically updated C# bindings for https://github.com/libsdl-org/SDL with native dynamic link libraries.
+Automatically updated C# bindings for `https://github.com/libsdl-org/SDL`, on the `main` branch for v3, with native dynamic link libraries.
+For v2 of SDL, please see `https://github.com/bottlenoselabs/SDL2-cs`.

 ## How to use